 Below are a few recorded costs of city property damage in California.

 A traffic signal can cost up to $100,000 to replace, depending on the damage.
 The police may become involved as well, since this may impede the flow of traffic.
 You may have to pay for traffic control until it can be fixed.

 The cost for repairing a fire hydrant is somewhere between $1,000 and $2,000.
 However, some cities may also tack on the cost of wasted water if you hit a hydrant and water bursts forth.

 It’s about $511 to fully replace a stop sign.
 The sign itself is approximately $50, but the cost of city workers laboring to install the sign could run you $70-$90 per hour in Concord, CA.

 It costs approximately $700 to get an undamaged meter to replace the one that was damaged.
 Again, city workers’ labor costs and replacement of the property will be billed for damaging a parking meter.

 A guard rail costs somewhere between $2,000 and $3,000 per section to replace.
-The guardrail itself is only $50, but equipment and labor will bring the cost up.
+The guardrail itself is not too expensive, but equipment and labor will bring the cost up.

-Your insurance claim will be about $750 to replace a damaged blue mailbox.
+Your insurance claim will be about $750 to $1,000 to replace a damaged blue mailbox.
 The U.S. Postal Service has removed about half of them over the last decade.

 Depending on where in California, the estimate for replacing a concrete barrier is $42 to $130 per linear foot.
 You’ll be paying an average of $414 for a 6-foot damaged section of concrete barrier.

-Did you know that Freeway Insurance offers low-cost car insurance to high-risk drivers?
+Did you know that Freeway Insurance offers a fast and free online quote for car insurance?
 Whether you’ve had tickets, an accident, or a DUI, Freeway can get you insured.
-Request a free car insurance quote online or over the phone at 800-777-5620 or stop by one of our convenient locations.
+Give us a call at 800-777-5620 or stop by one of our convenient locations.